Erik Villasenor Accused Of Threatening Mass Shooting Because He Didn’t Want To Go To The County Fair

-A California man is accused of threatening a mass shooting at a county fair, simply because his parents wanted him to go with him and he didn’t want to go, Los Angeles’ KNBC-TV reports.
+A California man was accused of threatening a mass shooting at a county fair, simply because his parents wanted him to go with them and he didn’t want to go, Los Angeles’ KNBC-TV reports.

-Police say that Erik Villasenor, 22, of Sylmar wasn’t at all interested in going to the L.A.
+Police say that Erik Villasenor, 22, of Sylmar, wasn’t at all interested in going to the L.A.
 County Fair in Pomona with his parents last weekend.
 Rather than simply say, “thanks but no thanks,” Villasenor instead allegedly emailed the fair’s management on Friday afternoon.

 “Hello, I was told that someone was planning on doing a mass shooting on Sunday at the Fairgrounds.
 I just wanted to inform you guys already.”